xzzulz/blue-tree/readme.md

 Insert subnode as i (zero index) child of node.
 Returns subnode.

 * node.rip()
-Pulls node object from its tree, and return it (node).
+Pulls node object from its tree, and returns it (node).
-Other nodes of the tree, are left in consistent state.
+Other nodes of the tree are left in consistent state.